TEALSK12/introduction-to-computer-science/lesson_33.md

 * If time allows, discuss multiple solutions to each part.
 * Emphasize differences and encourage discussion about advantages and disadvantages.
 * Point out corner cases and cases where typed arguments are particularly helpful.
-* For example, avoiding try to find out whether "bubblegum" is a leap year
+* For example, avoiding try to find out whether "bubblegum" is a leap year.

 ## Accommodations/Differentiation